 War on the Irish

 Back then, Americans drank three times as much as they do today.
 Dow said Portland had as many as 300 drinking establishments along the mile-long stretch from lower Congress Street to Munjoy Hill, an Irish working-class neighborhood.

 Mayor Dow's battle against alcohol created plenty of enemies.
-Portland’s large Irish population viewed Dow’s war on alcohol as a war on them.
+Portland’s large Irish population viewed Dow’s war on booze as a war on them.
 And in 1850, 11 percent of Portland’s population of 21,000 identified themselves as Irish immigrants.

 Within a few hours, the crowd grew to as many as 3,000 people, mostly Irish.
-They started throwing rocks at the building that contained the liquor.
+They then started throwing rocks at the building that contained the liquor.
 The Eastern Argus reported,

 Occasionally during the evening, stones and brick-bats were thrown against the door of the liquor store (the storage area in City Hall), breaking the glass and sashes, and otherwise injuring the door.

 Dow called out the militia and ordered them to shoot.
 During the melee, John Robbins, a 22-year-old sailor from Deer Isle, broke a hole in the door of the liquor vault and unlocked it.
-He was instantly killed in a volley of fire.
-The militia continued to fire even as the crowd dispersed.
-Seven more people were injured.
+Instantly a volley of fire killed him.

 Though he returned from the war a hero, the Portland Rum Riot ended Neal Dow's political ambitions.
 He never again held public office, despite running for governor and for the presidency of the United States.

-This story about the Portland Rum Riot was updated in 2017.
+This story about the Portland Rum Riot was updated in 2018.